Caimin Douglas: Biography

-Douglas was born in Rosmalen, out of a Dutch mother and an Antillean father.
+Douglas was born in Rosmalen, to a Dutch mother and an Antillean father.
 At the age of five the family returned to his father's roots in Curaçao.
 There he played football from the age of 11 for his local team in Willemstad and the Antillean youth squad.
 His pace was his main technique on the pitch and this formed the basics for his running career.
 In 1997 as a newcomer he won the 100 metres and 200 metres during the Curaçao Championships; he also won several other medals at other disciplines during the games.
 Inspired by fellow Curaçao sportsman Andruw Jones, Douglas ran his first international meeting in Puerto Rico and impressed a delegation of the University of Texas.
 After finishing his civil engineering study in Curaçao he made the move to Texas.
 During a test race he ran the fastest time ever run over 100 metres at the university and at the end of his first year he was named "All American".

 In 2000 Douglas was determined to achieve his international breakthrough, but due to injuries this was set on hold.
-He kept on fighting and eventually he qualified himself for the 100 and 200 metres of the 2000 Summer Olympics in Sydney representing the Netherlands Antilles.
+He kept on fighting and eventually qualified for the 100 and 200 metres at the 2000 Summer Olympics in Sydney representing the Netherlands Antilles.
 In the series of the 100 metres he did not finish due to a groin injury.
 He was unable to recover from the injury before the start of the series for the 200 metres and had to cancel his participation.
-In his final year at the University of Texas he won another two "All American" titles and together with his 4 x 100 metres relay team he broke a 29 year old University record.
+In his final year at the University of Texas he won another two "All American" titles and together with his 4 x 100 metres relay team he broke a 29-year-old University record.

-In 2001 he became Dutch national champion over 200 metres and he qualified himself for the World Championships in Edmonton, where he reached the second round still representing the Dutch Antilles.
-After his 2001 outdoor season he decided to represent the Netherlands in the future and he defended his 200 metres national title straight away.
+In 2001 he became Dutch national champion over 200 metres and qualified for the World Championships in Edmonton, where he reached the second round still representing the Dutch Antilles.
+After his 2001 outdoor season he decided to represent the Netherlands in the future and defended his 200 metres national title straight away.
 He ran the qualification times for the European Championships over 100 metres, 200 metres as well as for the 4 x 100 metres relay team, but due to his nationality switch he was not allowed to perform in international competitions for a year.